Applications of radiation in cancer imaging and treatment

 Gold nanoparticles are novel agents with strong therapeutic and diagnostic potential in a wide variety of cancer applications.
 These nanoagents possess many attractive physicochemical properties including biocompatibility, easy synthesis and modification, and a high Z coefficient; however, potential safety concerns and mechanisms of radiosensitization at different energy ranges still need to be fully elucidated before clinical implementation.
 Although their multifunctional potential remains to be fully explored, GNPs could represent an ideal theranostic adjuvant in radiation-based diagnostic and therapeutic anti-cancer modalities.
 We are currently actively engaged in the studies to move these potential theranostic agents closer to clinical implementation.

-This work was supported by the National Institutes of Health, National Institute of Neurological Disorders and Stroke (K08 NS076548).
+Funding: This work was supported by the National Institutes of Health, National Institute of Neurological Disorders and Stroke (K08 NS076548).
 J.F.D. was supported on a Burroughs Wellcome Career Award for Medical Scientists (1006792).

 - Hainfeld JF, Slatkin DN, Focella TM, et al. Gold nanoparticles: a new X-ray contrast agent.
 Br J Radiol 2006;79:248-53.
 [PubMed]